 Who am I?

-I'm a researcher who studies maths with a view to understanding the world around us.
+I'm a researcher who studies mathematics with a view to understanding the world around us.
 The simple and surprising fact is that we still possess only the beginnings of the mathematics required to understand the world around us.
-So motivated by anything interesting in science, nature, and engineering (so long as I can avoid computers as much as possible), I poke at the mathematics bubbling underneath, looking for the source literally ofits rips and its ripples -- its discontinuities and catastrophes in technical terms.
+So motivated by anything interesting in science, nature, and engineering, I poke at the geometry and singularities underneath, looking for the kind of deep insights that only mathematics can give.

 Seemingly complex things often have a simple cause.
 There is a way of looking at the world that searches out its patterns, studies how they change through dynamics, how they are connected through networks, and how they interact through forces.
 Applied mathematics encodes all this into equations, always aware that these are but approximations, toy models, of reality.
 But it is not their distance from our reality that limits the power of our models, rather it is their distance from our intuition.